FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/intro_best_pract_ibmi/using_cftutil.md

     "weight": "290"
 }## Line-mode commands

 The Transfer CFT utility CFTUTIL can accept line-mode commands.
-Enter the command at the `CFTUTIL > `prompt and press ENTER to validate.
-To exit CFTUTIL, enter the` /end `command.
+Enter the command at the CFTUTIL &gt; prompt and press ENTER to validate.
+To exit CFTUTIL, enter the /end command.

-**Examples**
+****Examples****

-- In an command line, enter the command CFTUTIL and press ENTER.
+- In an Transfer CFT IBM i command line, enter the command CFTUTIL and press ENTER.

     Enter the selection or command at the prompt.

     ``` > CFTUTIL
     ```

-- Enter the command `LISTCAT `and press ENTER to confirm.
+- Enter the command LISTCAT and press ENTER to confirm.
     ```
-    1:Input :> LISTCAT
+    1:Input : > LISTCAT
     ```

-- Enter the command` /end `and press ENTER to exit CFTUTIL.
+- Enter the command /end and press ENTER to exit CFTUTIL.
     ```
-    1:Input :> /END
+    1:Input : > /END
     ```

 ## Files and individual parameters